vbrazo/system-design-archives/README.md

 system issues occur.
 Alerting can be set up by defining specific thresholds on monitoring charts, past which alerts are sent to a communication channel like Slack.

+## Publish-Subscribe Pattern

+Publish/Subscribe.
+Press/Tug.
+Produce/Consume.
+Push/Pull.
+Send/Receive.
+Throw/Catch.
+Thrust/Retrieve.

+Three of these can be used interchangeably in the context of systems design.
+The others cannot.

+### Pub-Sub Pattern

+Often shortened as `Pub/Sub`, the Publish/Subscribe pattern is a popular messaging model that consists of `publishers` and `subscribers`.
+Publishers publish messages to special `topics` (sometimes called `channels`) without caring about or even knowing who will read those messages, and subscribers subscribe to topics and read messages coming through those topics.

+Pub/Sub systems often come with very powerful guarantees like `at-least-once delivery`, `persistent storage`, `ordering` of messages, and `replayability` of messages.

+### Idempotent operation

+An operation that has the same ultimate outcome regardless of how many times it's performed.
+If an operation can be performed multiple times without changing its overall effect, it's idempotent.
+Operations performed through a `Pub/Sub` messaging system typically have to be idempotent, since Pub/Sub systems tend to allow the same messages to be consumed multiple times.

+For example, increasing an integer value in a database is `not` an idempotent operation, since repeating this operation will not have the same effect as if it had been performed only once.
+Conversly, setting a value to "COMPLETE" `is` an idempotent operation, since repeating this operation will always yield the same result: the value will be "COMPLETE".

+### Apache Kafka

+A distributed messaging system created by LinkedIn.
+Very useful when using the `streaming` paradigm as opposed to `polling`.

+### Cloud Pub/Sub

+A highly-scalable Pub/Sub messaging service created by Google.
+Guarantees `at-least-once delivery` of messages and supports "rewinding" in order to reprocess messages.

+## MapReduce

+A popular framework for processing very large datasets in a distributed setting efficiently, quickly, and in a fault-tolerant manner.
+A MapReduce job is comprised of 3 main steps:

+- the `Map` step, which runs a `map function` on the various chunks of the dataset and transforms these chunks into intermediate `key-value pairs`.

+- the `Shuffle` step, which reorganizes the intermediate `key-value pairs` such that pairs of the same key are routed to the same machine in the final step.

+- the `Reduce` step, which runs a `reduce function` on the newly shuffled `key-value pairs` and transforms them into more meaningful data.

+The canonical example of a MapReduce use case is counting the number of occurrences of words in a large text file.

+When dealing with a MapReduce library, engineers and/or systems administrators only need to worry about the map and reduce functions, as well as their inputs and outputs.
+All other concerns, including the parallelization of tasks and the fault-tolerance of the MapReduce job, are abstracted away and taken care of by the MapReduce implementation.

+### Distributed File System

+A Distributed File System is an abstraction over a (usually large) cluster of machines that allows them to act like one large file system.
+The two most popular implementations of a DFS are the `Google File System` (GFS) and the `Hadoop Distributed File System` (HDFS).

+Typically, DFSs take care of the classic `availability` and `replication` guarantees that can be tricky to obtain in a distributed-system setting.
+The overarching idea is that files are split into chunks of a certain size (4MB or 64MB, for instance), and those chunks are sharded across a large cluster of machines.
+A central control plane is in charge of deciding where each chunk resides, routing reads to the right nodes, and handling communication between machines.

+Different DFS implementations have slightly different APIs and semantics, but they achieve the same common goal: extremely large-scale persistent storage.

+### Hadoop

+A popular, open-source framework that supports MapReduce jobs and many other kinds of data-processing pipelines.
+Its central component is `HDFS` (Hadoop Distributed File System), on top of which other technologies have been developed.

+## Security And HTTPS

+While network security is of critical importance to virtually any system, it's beyond the scope of most system design interviews.

+That being said, having even a cursory understanding of a few key concepts could very well materialize into the edge you need to ace your interview and secure—pun perhaps intended—a job offer.

+### Main-in-the-middle attack

+An attack in which the attacker intercepts a line of communication that is thought to be private by its two communicating parties.

+If a malicious actor intercepted and mutated an IP packet on its way from a client to a server, that would be a man-in-the-middle attack.

+MITM attacks are the primary threat that encryption and `HTTPS` aim to defend against.

+### Symmetric encryption

+A type of encryption that relies on only a single key to both encrypt and decrypt data.
+The key must be known to all parties involved in communication and must therefore typically be shared between the parties at one point or another.

+Symmetric-key algorithms tend to be faster than their asymmetric counterparts.

+The most widely used symmetric-key algorithms are part of the Advanced Encryption Standard (`AES`).

+### Asymmetric encryption

+Also known as public-key encryption, asymmetric encryption relies on two keys—a public key and a private key—to encrypt and decrypt data.
+The keys are generated using cryptographic algorithms and are mathematically connected such that data encrypted with the public key can only be decrypted with the private key.

+While the private key must be kept secure to maintain the fidelity of this encryption paradigm, the public key can be openly shared.

+Asymmetric-key algorithms tend to be slower than their symmetric counterparts.

+### AES

+Stands for `Advanced Encryption Standard`.
+AES is a widely used encryption standard that has three symmetric-key algorithms (AES-128, AES-192, and AES-256).

+Of note, AES is considered to be the "gold standard" in encryption and is even used by the U.S. National Security Agency to encrypt top secret information.

+### HTTPS

+The `H`yper`T`ext `T`ransfer `P`rotocol `S`ecure is
+an extension of `HTTP` that's used for secure communication online.
+It requires servers to have trusted certificates (usually `SSL certificates`) and uses the Transport Layer Security (`TLS`), a security protocol built on top of `TCP`, to encrypt data communicated between a client and a server.

+### TLS

+The `T`ansport `L`ayer `S`ecurity is a security protocol over
+which `HTTP` runs in order to achieve secure communication online.
+"HTTP over TLS" is also known as `HTTPS`.

+### SSL Certificate

+A digital certificate granted to a server by a `certificate authority`.
+Contains the server's public key, to be used as part of the `TLS handshake` process in an `HTTPS` connection.

+An SSL certificate effectively confirms that a public key belongs to the server claiming it belongs to them.
+SSL certificates are a crucial defense against `man-in-the-middle attacks`.

+### Certificate Authority

+A trusted entity that signs digital certificates—namely, SSL certificates that are relied on in `HTTPS` connections.

+### TLS Handshake

+The process through which a client and a server communicating over `HTTPS` exchange encryption-related information and establish a secure communication.
+The typical steps in a TLS handshake are roughly as follows:

+- The client sends a `client hello`—a string of random bytes—to the server.

+- The server responds with a `server hello`—another string of random bytes—as well as its `SSL certificate`, which contains its `public key`.

+- The client verifies that the certificate was issued by a `certificate authority` and sends a `premaster secret`—yet another string of random bytes, this time encrypted with the server's public key—to the server.

+- The client and the server use the client hello, the server hello, and the premaster secret to then generate the same `symmetric-encryption` session keys, to be used to encrypt and decrypt all data communicated during the remainder of the connection.

+## API Design

+So you've mastered all lessons hitherto on SystemsExpert, and you now feel confident you could ace any systems design interview.
+That's wonderful and all, but...could you pass an API design interview?

+If you're sweating bullets, then sweat no more.
+This final video is the last piece of the puzzle you need to become a true Systems Expert.

+### Pagination

+When a network request potentially warrants a really large response, the relevant API might be designed to return only a single `page` of that response (i.e., a limited portion of the response), accompanied by an identifier or token for the client to request the next page if desired.

+Pagination is often used when designing `List` endpoints.
+For instance, an endpoint to list videos on the YouTube Trending page could return a huge list of videos.
+This wouldn't perform very well on mobile devices due to the lower network speeds and simply wouldn't be optimal, since most users will only ever scroll through the first ten or twenty videos.
+So, the API could be designed to respond with only the first few videos of that list; in this case, we would say that the API response is `paginated`.

+### CRUD Operations

+Stands for `Create`, `Read`, `Update`, `Delete` Operations.
+These four operations often serve as the bedrock of a functioning system and therefore find themselves at the core of many APIs.
+The term `CRUD` is very likely to come up during an API-design interview.